nerdyrasa/students-table/README.md

 - [x] When a user clicks on “2” in the pagination, students 11 through 20 are shown.
 When a user clicks “3”, students 21 through 30 are shown.
 And so on.
 When “6” is clicked 51 through 55 should be shown.

+- [ ] If user clicks on "2" in the pagination, it should be the "active" page.
+If the user clicks "3", then "3" should be active, etc.

 - [x] The program should work for any number of students.